View on GitHub

 The installation process is pretty straightforward.
 I recommend using the custom settings mode, even if only to set up a dedicated service account.
 You can also specify a SQL server if you have a shared database instance that you use for the smaller apps in your environment.

-Azure AD Connect Custom Settings
+Entra ID Connect Custom Settings

 The tool does need an MS SQL Database instance, so if you don’t specify one, the installation wizard o will configure SQL 2019 Express as a default.
 Be mindful of the capacity consideration, as MS SQL does tend to consume as much memory as possible.